suhlig/pmc-notification/README.markdown

 * Render the file as HTML

-* Send the file via the SMTP resource
+* Send the file via mail to me

+# Deployment

+* Copy `sample-secrets.yml` to `secrets.yml` and fill in the values
+* Add the pipeline to your Concourse

 # Development